top of page

 Stray rabbits

 We have seen a huge increase in the amount of rabbits being dumped in the wild or left to escape their enclosures without efforts made to retrieve them.
 If you are aware of a rabbit that is straying, please try to get the rabbit safe and contact us.
-If you are unable to catch the rabbit, we will attempt to organize a team of volunteers to help.
-Stray rabbits are then taken to the vets to scan for a microchip, and efforts are made to find the owner.
+If you are unable to catch the rabbit, we will attempt to organise a team of volunteers to help.
+We will take stray rabbits to the vets to scan for a microchip and make efforts to find the owner.
 It is a criminal offence to abandon an animal.
-Often no owner can be located, and we will then take the rabbit into foster with us or secure a rescue placement for them.
+If no owner can be located we will then take the rabbit into foster with us or secure a rescue placement for them.

 Surrendering a rabbit